-Dampen the underside of the slab with a slurry or a compound on the back of the slabs before laying onto the sand/ cement.
-Place your first slab at the highest point of the patio, working from one corner to another.
-The careful and accurate placing of the first slab is vital, so make extra sure that it is at the right angle and is level (with a slight downward angle).
+Dampen the underside of the slab with a slurry or a compound on the back of the slabs before laying it onto the sand/ cement.
+Place your first paving slab at the highest point of the patio, working from one corner to another.
+The careful and accurate placing of the first slab is crucial, so take your time to make extra certain that the level and angle are correct (with a slight downward angle).

 Gently tamp down on the slab with the rubber mallet a few times to firmly place the slab.

-REMEMBER: You must leave at least a 3 - 6mm gap between each slab for Porcelain Paving and 10 -12mm gap for Sandstone and Limestone Paving to allow for the jointing in between.
-Also keep in mind that you should seal the back of sawn products to avoid mirroring.
+REMEMBER: You must leave at least a 3 - 6mm gap between each slab for Porcelain Paving and a 10 -12mm gap for Sandstone and Limestone Paving to allow for the jointing in between.
+Also, keep in mind that you should seal the back of sawn products to avoid mirroring.

 Allow the Sharp Sand/ Cement to dry.
 It is important that it dries slowly, if rain is forecasted, use a large plastic sheet to protect it.

 6) Joint your Paving

 Once the sand/ cement has dried, you can start jointing your slabs together.
 We sell Porcelain Paving Grout, EasyJoint or Joint-It Grout for natural stone.
 You can make your own mortar mix with materials we sell; it’s simply 4-part sand to 1 part cement.

 Depending on your paving, follow the relevant set of instructions; EasyJoint and Joint-It need very wet conditions, where there would ideally be two people working together; one person spraying the patio with a hose and the other filling in the joints.
 Porcelain, on the other hand, can be completed by one person.
 Gently brush away any leftover grout or sand to allow the joints to dry properly.
 Finish off with a pointing tool to ensure a perfectly smooth finish.

 7) Stand back and admire your work!